Maritime Film Classification Board

-The Maritime Film Classification Board is a government organization responsible for reviewing films and granting film ratings in New Brunswick, Nova Scotia and Prince Edward Island (in some theatres in Newfoundland and Labrador however, it is the Motion Picture Association's rating they use mainly, and it is not compulsory).
+The Maritime Film Classification Board is a government organization responsible for reviewing films and granting film ratings in New Brunswick, Nova Scotia and Prince Edward Island.

 Created on May 1, 1994, it is jointly funded by all three provinces through the Council of Atlantic Premiers.
 Nova Scotia is the lead administrator of the program, which provides office space and employees through its Alcohol and Gaming Authority.

 Prior to 1994, New Brunswick and Nova Scotia provided their own ratings for theatrical films and rating stickers for videos.
 However, the New Brunswick ratings were usually identical to those provided by the Nova Scotia Film Classification Board, thus the decision to amalgamate services.
 Prince Edward Island had no classification board and usually used the ratings from New Brunswick.

-Under new legislation in all three provinces, each province can continue to individually regulate and enforce the exhibition and distribution of films, as well as licence theatres and video stores; this specifically includes banning operations, designating adult video stores, etc.
+Under new legislation in all three provinces, each province can continue to individually regulate and enforce the exhibition and distribution of films, as well as licence theatres and video stores, this specifically includes banning operations, designating adult video stores, etc.